Tantra: Vamachara

 According to Jacob Dalton, ritualized sexual yoga (along with the sexual elements of the tantric initiation ritual, like the consumption of sexual fluids) first appears in Buddhist works called Mahayoga tantras (which include the Guhyagarbha and Guhyasamaja).
 These texts "focused on the body's interior, on the anatomical details of the male and female sexual organs and the pleasure generated through sexual union."
 In these texts, sexual energy was also seen as a powerful force that could be harnessed for spiritual practice and according to Samuel "perhaps create the state of bliss and loss of personal identity which is homologised with liberating insight."
 These sexual yogas continued to develop further into more complex systems which are found in texts dating from about the ninth or tenth century, including the Saiva Kaulajñānanirṇaya and Kubjikātantra as well as the Buddhist Hevajra, and Cakrasamvara tantras which make use of charnel ground symbolism and fierce goddesses.
 Samuel writes that these later texts also combine the sexual yoga with a system of controlling the energies of the subtle body.

 The Buddhists developed their own corpus of Tantras, which also drew on various Mahayana doctrines and practices, as well as on elements of the fierce goddess tradition and also on elements from the Śaiva traditions (such as deities like Bhairava, which were seen as having been subjugated and converted to Buddhism).
-Some Buddhist tantras (sometimes called "lower" or "outer" tantras) which are earlier works, do not make use of transgression, sex and fierce deities.
-These earlier Buddhist tantras mainly reflect a development of Mahayana theory and practice (like deity visualization) and a focus on ritual and purity.

 Between the eighth and tenth centuries, new tantras emerged which included fierce deities, kula style sexual initiations, subtle body practices and sexual yoga.
 The later Buddhist tantras are known as the "inner" or "unsurpassed yoga" (Anuttarayoga or "Yogini") tantras.
 According to Samuel, it seems that these sexual practices were not initially practiced by Buddhist monastics and instead developed outside of the monastic establishments among traveling siddhas.

 Dakshinachara

 Dakshinachara is used to describe tantric sects that do not engage in heterodox practices.
 The Brahma Yamala, a tantric text, asserts that there are three currents of tradition (dakshina, vama, and madhyama) characterized respectively by the predominance of each of the three gunas (sattva, rajas, and tamas).
 According to this text, dakshina is characterized by sattva, and is pure; madhyama (a balance of the two), characterized by rajas, is mixed; and vama, characterized by tamas, is impure.
 The tantras of each class follow a particular line of spiritual practice.
-N. N. Bhattacharyya explains the Sanskrit technical term as follows:

-The means of spiritual attainment which varies from person to person according to competence.... Ācāras are generally of seven kinds – Veda, Vaiṣṇava, Śaiva, Dakṣiṇa, Vāma, Siddhāṇta, and Kaula, falling into two broad categories – Dakṣiṇa and Vāma.
-Interpretations vary regarding the nature and grouping of the ācāras.
+N. N. Bhattacharyya explains the Sanskrit technical term as follows:The means of spiritual attainment which varies from person to person according to competence.... Ācāras are generally of seven kinds – Veda, Vaiṣṇava, Śaiva, Dakṣiṇa, Vāma, Siddhāṇta, and Kaula, falling into two broad categories – Dakṣiṇa and Vāma.
+Interpretations vary regarding the nature and grouping of the ācāras.Some Buddhist tantras (sometimes called "lower" or "outer" tantras), do not make use of transgression, sex and fierce deities.
+These earlier Buddhist tantras mainly reflect a development of Mahayana theory and practice (like deity visualization) and a focus on ritual and purity.